shiyue-li/source/content/my-post.md

 description: "I set a direction for the branding and identity of the product and crafted a functioning prototype ready for usability testing and development."

 # This the heading of the navigation at the top of the case study
-nav_heading: "Cope Case Study"
+nav_heading: "Canada/USA Mathcamp"

 # This is what appears in the case studies section, place this image at the /static/img folder
 thumbnail: "cope.jpg"

 # This is the title of the case study in the case studies section
-case_short_title: "Cope iOS App"
+case_short_title: "Canada/USA Mathcamp"

 # This is the title of the case study in the case study page
-case_title: "Cope iOS App"
+case_title: "Canada/USA Mathcamp"

 # This is the subtitle of the case study in the case studies section and the case study page
-case_subtitle: "Mobile App Design"
+case_subtitle: "Summer 2018, Golden, CO"

 # This is the case description in the case studies section
-case_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
-I helped them create a minimum viable product for testing."
+case_description: "I taught 4 week-long courses on algebraic number theory, modular forms, geometric group theory and rational points on elliptic curves."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img